 Booking your tour from this page (at no extra cost to you) would not only give me a little pocket money, but you'd be helping me maintain this blog so that I can continue giving you more Thailand travel info.

-originally constructed in 1784 as a reproduction of one of Ayutthaya's grandest of buildings, the Sanphet Maha Prasat.
+Dusit Throne Hall is an exquisitely beautiful cross-shaped building complete with a multi-tiered spire, and for many, it is probably the crowning glory of the Grand Palace Complex.
+This hall was originally constructed in 1784 as a reproduction of one of Ayutthaya's grandest of buildings, the Sanphet Maha Prasat.

-years on, the hall was struck by lightning but later rebuilt, though on a much smaller scale.
+Five years on, the hall was struck by lightning but later rebuilt, though on a much smaller scale.
 The sumptuously decorated golden spire is considered to be one of the finest examples of early Rattanakosin Architecture.
 Once inside, you'll be greeted with some spectacular Thai art masterpieces.

 Chakri Throne Hall is also known as the Grand Palace Hall, Chakri Maha Prasat